-Last month I explained how Lowe’s is leveraging an effective #SoLoMo strategy to create an engaging customer experience.
-I downloaded the app and signed up for the MyLowes program in order to share the experience with you and to highlight some customer experience marketing best practices in terms of sustaining customer relationships.
+I recently downloaded the Lowe’s app and signed up for the MyLowes program in order to share the experience with you and to highlight some customer experience marketing best practices in terms of sustaining customer relationships.

 I gave Lowe’s high marks for the way they created an engaging customer experience.
 But, creating an engaging customer experience is increasingly table stakes.
 The real challenge is sustaining customer relationships, and I think Lowe’s is demonstrating they understand the difference.